Crystalopaye/C_tests/README.md

-/* This repository contains C files for practice */
+/* This repository contains C files for practice. */